Leikaab/apiconfig/scripts/README.md

 The script will:

-1. Create `.env` from `.env.example` if it doesn't exist
+1. Create `.env` from `.env.example` if it doesn't exist (or create a blank one)
+2. Configure Poetry to match devcontainer settings:
+   - `virtualenvs.in-project true` (creates `.venv/` in project root)
+   - `installer.parallel true` (parallel installation)
+   - `virtualenvs.create true` (ensures virtual environment creation)
-2. Configure Poetry to use `.venv/` and install dependencies with the `dev` group
+3. Install dependencies with the `dev` group
-3. Install pre-commit hooks
+4. Install pre-commit hooks (both pre-commit and pre-push)
-4. Authenticate GitHub CLI when `GITHUB_TOKEN` is set
-5. Install `act` if missing
+5. Install `act` if missing (for running GitHub Actions locally)
-6. Add a snippet to `.bashrc` so new shells load `.env`
+6. Add a snippet to `.bashrc` so new shells automatically load `.env`

 When complete, activate the virtual environment with:

 ```bash
 poetry shell
 ```

+### Note

+This script mirrors the devcontainer configuration from `.devcontainer/` to ensure consistency between local and containerized development environments.